 Earlier this month, Zombo the Clown made his triumphant return to Detroit’s Masonic Temple.
 The ghoulish character is the mascot for the long-standing Halloween festival Theatre Bizarre, which had been called off since 2019 due to the COVID-19 pandemic.
-Dubbed “The Greatest Masquerade on Earth,” the event draws more than 2,000 attendees from near and far to two sold-out weekends.
-Tickets sold for $125 apiece this year for the general admission events on Saturday, with exclusive Friday night gala tickets fetching $300.
+Dubbed “The Greatest Masquerade on Earth,” the event draws thousands of attendees from near and far to two sold-out weekends.
+Tickets were priced at $125 apiece this year for the general admission events on Saturday, with exclusive Friday night gala tickets fetching $300.

 Theatre Bizarre’s devotees include its crew of some 1,500 workers and volunteers who help transform the already grand Masonic Temple into an even grander carnival, an “immersive” theatrical experience with multiple floors of entertainment including live performances from fire-breathing acrobats and musical acts like horrorcore rapper Esham, BDSM-themed rooms, and over-the-top costumes.
 In metro Detroit, it’s not uncommon to see cars with orange Zombo bumper stickers, and attendees and crew show their devotion by crying out “Hail Zombo!” in a call and response.